Hi, I’m Dan, a former product manager and now advisor at Pathrise. I work with hundreds of product managers to help them land their dream job.

 The negative reviews relate to the price tag.
 It is fairly expensive for just something to add to their resume to show that they have experience in the field.
 A lot of reviewers mention that Coursera and Udemy have cheaper options where you can still learn a lot and add projects to their resume.

 Alternatives to Product School

 For aspiring product managers and those who are looking to gain certificates,

-- Coursera offers options for people who are interested in learning more about PM tools and metrics.
+- Similarly, Coursera and Pluralsight offer options for people who are interested in learning more about product management tools and metrics.

-- Udemy has a lot of options for people looking to learn more and their courses are typically fairly inexpensive.
+- Students can also consider Udemy, which has a lot of options for people looking to learn more and their courses are typically fairly inexpensive.